amtal/soyuz/README.md

 Advanced utility library for the DCPU-16 architecture.

-To build, get the [Haskell Platform](http://hackage.haskell.org/platform/), then:
+To build, get the [Haskell Platform](http://hackage.haskell.org/platform/), then

+    cabal install soyuz

+for the last release, or

     git clone git://github.com/amtal/soyuz.git; cd soyuz; cabal install

+for latest.

 Core Goals
 ----------